sderosiaux/golb/pages/2017-01-2x-htcbms-p3-circuit-breakers/index.md

 - Failures threshold: to open the circuit (won't call the service again).
 - Success threshold: to close the circuit (will call the service again).
-- Method call timeout: a call can be consider as a failure if it took too much time.
+- Function call timeout: a call can be consider as a failure if it took too much time.
 - Open to Half-Open delay: to try again to call the service.
 - Failure/Success conditions: we can indicate what is a failure (besides timeouts), more business oriented.